symfony-cmf/symfony-cmf-docs/bundles/block/types.rst

                     - symfony_cmf_block.slideshow_admin

-However, you can also integrate the slideshow administration directly in another AdminClass using 'symfony_cmf_block.minimal_slideshow_admin'.
+However, you can also integrate the slideshow administration directly in another AdminClass using ``symfony_cmf_block.minimal_slideshow_admin``.
 Please refer to `the Sonata Admin docs
 <http://sonata-project.org/bundles/admin/master/doc/reference/form_types.html>` for further information.

 **Make the slideshow work in the frontend**
 Since the BlockBundle doesn't contain anything to make the slideshow work in the frontend, you need to do this yourself.
-Just override 'block_slideshow.html.twig' and 'block_slideshow_item.html.twig' and use your favourite JS library to do make the slideshow interactive.
+Just use your favourite JS library to make the slideshow interactive.
+If special markup is needed for your slideshow code to work, just override ``block_slideshow.html.twig`` and ``block_slideshow_item.html.twig`` and adapt them to your needs.